Dubrovnik – What No One Will Tell You About Visiting!

-Dubrovnik is a big hitter when it comes to places to visit in Croatia.
-As such this means that finding places to park your camper van (if travelling this way like us) for a reasonable price is near impossible.
+Finding places to stay or park a camper van for a reasonable price can be near impossible.
 Some campsites charge upwards of 45 Euros per night.

-Kupari is a really interesting place to stay, it is pretty deserted and this is mainly because the beaches have empty hotels that were used a bases for the army.
+Kupari is a really interesting place to stay, it is pretty deserted and this is mainly because the beaches have empty hotels that were used as bases for the army.
 They were destroyed during the Croatian War of Independence and have not since been inhabited.
 Covered in graffiti and overgrown with weeds it’s like something out of an apocalypse movie.
 Imagine sunbathing on the beach as you would in a resort, but turn around and the desolate hotels stare back at you.
 A little eerie but something really amazing to experience.
-Unfortunately this was the last year that you would be able to see these hotels like this as the land has been bought by a luxury development company who will be building a Four Seasons hotel in their place.
-They won’t be in bad company as the 5* Sheraton is located just around the bay, also a 10 minute walk from the campsite.

 We decided to use Adriana Cavtat, the boat transfer company that our campsite suggested.
 If you travel to Dubrovnik and want to take the same boat, I don’t recommend using this company.
 The transfer itself is lovely but they are never on time and often get full from the previous stops so you can’t get on the boat that you have been waiting 40 minutes for.
 It isn’t worth the hassle and there are other providers who seemed more reliable.
 The views on the journey are awesome, arriving into and departing from Dubrovnik this way is just magical so I highly recommend getting on a boat at some point during your stay.

 Dubrovnik is by far the most busy city that we have visited in Croatia.
 It is overwhelming how many people visit, and we didn’t visit in peak season.
-Also bear in mind that we visited in the middle of May and it was 38 degrees!
+Also, bear in mind that we visited in the middle of May and it was 38 degrees!
 Even the gelato shop manager was pointing out how hot it was for us, but nothing compared to the temperatures they normally experience – over 40 degrees.

-The reason it gets busy it because:
+The reason it gets busy is because:

-1. It is an absolutely gorgeous walled city that is so well preserved you cant help but fall in love and tell all your friends about it so they want to come and visit.
+1. It is an absolutely gorgeous walled city that is so well preserved you can’t help but fall in love and tell all your friends about it so they want to come and visit.
 The views from walking along the wall are just insane.

 2. Since Game of Thrones came out and everyone realised that Croatia is where it is filmed, and Dubrovnik in particular is Kings Landing then the city has really thrived with this tourism.
 Tours, merchandise, souvenirs you name it.